 But there are some among the cast that have a pretty decent SF track record.
 Hugh Marlowe, playing Rogers’ ex, also played the meddling boyfriend in The Day the Earth Stood Still (1951, review).
 Marlowe then went on to play the hero in two science fiction movies in 1956: World Without End and Earth vs. the Flying Saucers.
 He had a supporting role in Castle of Evil (1966).
 Marlowe was a radio and stage actor who usually played second leads or supporting characters in movies.
 He was able to get steady employment up until the end of the sixties, when he got a starring role in the TV series Another World (non-sci-fi, despite the name), a position he held until his death in 1982.

 One of Cary Grant’s colleagues around the lab is played by a minor SF legend, Robert Cornthwaite, best known for his role as the cold-hearted Dr. Carrington in Howard Hawks’ The Thing From Another World (1951, review).
 Theatrical actor Cornthwaite became something of a fixture in sci-fi films, appearing in a number of classic movies, and some not so classic.
 He often played scientists of authority figures.
-He appeared in The War of the Worlds (1953), Reptilicus (1961), Colossus: The Forbin Project (1970), Futureworld (1976), Time Trackers (1989), and reprised his role as Dr. Carrington in the spoof The Naked Monster in 2005 (he actually filmed his part in 1984, along with Kenneth Tobey, but that’s a story for another time).
+He appeared in The War of the Worlds (1953, review), Reptilicus (1961), Colossus: The Forbin Project (1970), Futureworld (1976), Time Trackers (1989), and reprised his role as Dr. Carrington in the spoof The Naked Monster in 2005 (he actually filmed his part in 1984, along with Kenneth Tobey, but that’s a story for another time).
 He also appeared in a large number of sci-fi series, including Men Into Space (1959), The Twilight Zone (1963), Voyage to the Bottom of the Sea (1965), Batman (1966), and The Pretender (1998).
 Apart from his stage career, he appeared on around 150 TV series in his career.

 And if we’re looking for someone from the third SF classic from 1951, When Worlds Collide (review), then look no further than to another one of Grant’s colleagues, Larry Keating, who played Dr. Hendron, the scientist who invents the space rocket in the former movie.
 And there’s another one of the central characters from The Thing on board as well, Douglas Spencer, who played the reporter Scotty, who got the honour of ending said movie with the famous “Watch the skies!” line.
 In Monkey Business he plays yet another of Grant’s colleagues.
 Spencer also appeared as The Monitor in This Island Earth (1955).
 George Winslow, who plays the leader of the gang of kids that help Cary Grant scalp Hugh Marlowe later turned up as the central character in The Rocket Man opposite Coburn, SF stalwart John Agar and the legendary Anne Francis.